 It took me all of one day to fall in love with Portugal.
 It has all the best things — good food, nice music, pretty scenery, cheap wine, friendly people — wrapped up into one compact, easy to navigate and inexpensive country.
 After returning from 2 weeks in Portugal on my honeymoon, I can honestly say it’s in my top 5 favorite countries.

-When people ask me how I chose Portugal for my honeymoon, I tell them it came down to the food (you know you’re a true foodie when you choose your honeymoon destination strictly based on the location’s culinary chops).
-Sam and I agreed that our 2 week honeymoon needed to primarily be filled with culinary adventures, but we could add in a few other perks like nice hotels and pretty scenery.
+When people ask me how I chose Portugal for my honeymoon, I tell them it came down to the food (you know you’re a true foodie when you choose your honeymoon destination strictly based on the location’s culinary prowess).
+Sam and I agreed that our 2 week honeymoon needed to primarily be filled with culinary adventures, but we could add in a few other perks like nice hotels and beautiful scenery.

 We ultimately decided to explore the rich food history Portugal, and as we researched more, we learned about all the awesome history and culture to explore in this tiny European nation.
 Planning a honeymoon to an unconventional destination was not easy and we spent lots of time researching Portugal in order to create this itinerary.
 But all of our hard work paid off because we had simply the best honeymoon EVER during our two weeks in Portugal.

 The perfect itinerary for two week roadtrip in Portugal!

 A trip to Portugal is likely to begin in the capital city of Lisbon and with options abound, it is easy to spend 3 days in Lisbon alone!.
 Largely destroyed by an earthquake in 1755, Lisbon is a mishmash of old and new.
 It’s obvious which parts of the city survived the quake and which parts didn’t based on the architecture and street layouts.
 In the central area, you’ll notice wide straight boulevards, while in the Alfama area it feels much more like traditional Mediterranean with winding alleys and high city walls.